This page, like our house, is a work in progress. Please excuse the clutter in some of the photos!

 Our house doesn’t have a true entryway, so we created one on the wall beside the fireplace with a DIY hairpin leg table and a pretty frameless arch mirror.

-The pass-through dining room had great potential, but the light fixture wasn’t our style and we needed some place to store our china and cookbooks.
+The pass-through dining room had great potential, but the light fixture wasn’t our style and we needed a place to store our wedding china.

-We continued the library color into the dining room above the chair rail, but painted the lower half of the walls a mossy green color to help define the space.
-We also changed out the light fixture, and added a china cabinet for extra storage space.
+We continued the library wall color into the dining room above the chair and DIYed a new light fixture.
+A china cabinet from Craigslist added some much-needed extra storage space.

 The living room was a little dark and dated, but again, pretty much a blank slate.

-We brightened things up with the same paint color as in the first two rooms, and some pops of color.
+We brightened things up with the same paint color as in the library and dining rooms, and some colorful accesories.

 We also added an entryway of sorts by the backdoor for when we come in from walking the dogs or bike riding.

-We have a second table in a corner of the living room which is great for when we have more people over than can fit at our dining table because the living room is right off of the dining room.
+We have a second table in a corner of the living room which is a great serving area when we have a lot people over, because since the living room is right off of the dining room and the kitchen space is at a premium.
+It also makes a nice table for playing card games.
 We made this area of the living room feel more like its own space by painting the accent wall with birch trees and adding a DIYed globe pendant light.

 The hallway bathroom is very 50s with the original tile.
 We frosted the window shortly after moving in and added a shelf above the toilet, but it still needed something else, so we painted it a light blue-green color.

-We loved the corner window in this room, but it needed some personality so we painted it blue and added a couple of desks & a stack of flat files.
+We loved the corner windows in this room, but it needed some personality so we painted it blue and added a couple of desks & a stack of flat files.

 The guest bath’s garden tub was one of the many reasons we fell in love with the house, but we weren’t sold on the biscuit colored everything so we painted the walls the same color as the hall bathroom, frosted the glass and changed out the shower curtain for one similar to to the one in the other bathroom as well.